-All citizens from one country without dual nationality could become foreigners in the EU State in which they live.
-Any protection enjoyed under EU law could cease.
+All UK citizens without dual nationality (where permitted), could become foreigners in the EU State in which they live.
+Any protection as an EU citizen enjoyed under EU law could cease.

 Pensions and benefits

 The existing EU regulation which protects receipt of UK State pensions and benefits could cease to have effect.
 The UK would have the power to modify the issue of State pensions in Europe and even stop annual increments.
 Clause 20 of The Pension Act 2014 specifically allows for annual increases to be stopped for pensioners resident abroad.

 Stopping the Winter Fuel Payment, an old age benefit under EU law, is currently being challenged legally.
 Following Brexit, this challenge would no longer be possible.
 The same could apply to potential receipts of attendance allowances or any other social benefits from the UK.

 At the time of writing, no provision has been agreed for financial 'passporting' - the mechanism which permits financial institutions to trade between the UK and other EU countries.
 This places the administrators of private pension funds in a legal dilemma: they are bound to serve their pension holders, but would be banned by law from doing so if they live outside the UK.